Rebranding a 30 Year Early Learning Center for Modern Families

 • Marketing materials lacked cohesion

-There was an opportunity to elevate everything while staying true to the warmth that families already valued.
+We saw an opportunity to elevate every part of the experience while holding on to the warmth and care families already loved.

 • Clarify positioning and audience needs